 For all artwork, please include with your submission the piece’s name, media type, dimensions (for non-digital work only), year created, and a brief artist statement about the work’s meaning or intention (statements over 250 words may be edited for length).
 You may include an artist bio at this time, but you are not required to do so.
 If your work is accepted, we will require high resolution images of at least 2400x3000 pixels for final publication.
 (Please do not submit 2D digital work that is not available in higher resolution.)
 Additionally, accessibility captions are required for all accepted work (description of visual art and subtitles/transcripts for audio, video, and multimedia work).
 Please read our instructions at our Access page.
-If you are not capable of providing these, we can collaborate with you to create them.
+If you cannot provide these, we can collaborate with you to create them.
 Submit artwork to firstname.lastname@example.org.

-All submitters—with the exception of artists—must provide a brief (50- to 100-word) bio in their cover letter.
 We accept simultaneous submissions, but please notify us if your submission has been accepted elsewhere.
 Please email the appropriate genre editors if you'd like to withdraw a particular submission and not the entire submission.
 We do not accept previously published works.
 Upon publication, all rights revert to the author.
-All work must be submitted to us through email.
-If you have any questions, please email us at email@example.com.

 Call For Reviews

-The Ideas section welcomes reviews (roughly 500-1,000 words) of work by disabled writers and about the disability experience.
-If you are interested in reviewing any of the works below or have a work in mind you’d like to review, please contact Travis Chi Wing Lau (email@example.com).
+The Ideas section welcomes reviews (roughly 500-1,000 words) of work by Deaf and disabled writers and about the Deaf and/or disability experience.
+If you are interested or have a work in mind you’d like to review, please contact Travis Chi Wing Lau (email@example.com).
 For a sense of how we format our reviews, please check out our past issues.
 We are currently seeking reviews of these books.

 When we founded The Deaf Poets Society, we decided that it was important to us to pay our authors and artists for their accepted work.
 However, in order for us to stay afloat in the publishing environment, we knew that this involved risks as well!
-To fulfill our mission, we'll be dependent on various funding sources, including, but not limited to: voluntary—not required—submission fees/donations through PayPal, fundraising campaigns, and public programming.
+To fulfill our mission, we'll be dependent on various funding sources, including donations through PayPal, fundraising campaigns, and public programming.

-A donation of anywhere between $2-$15 through PayPal (or more, if you're feeling particularly generous), will help us give more back to the D/deaf and disability arts community that sustains us.
-(And, if you donate $10 or more, we will provide a 300-word critique, a writing assignment, and a reading suggestion—whether the work is ultimately accepted or not.)
+Every dollar you contribute to us through PayPal will help us give more back to the D/deaf and disability arts community that sustains us.
 The funds we pull in—which will be allocated to elements such as website development, business licensing, and advertising—will determine how much we can pay authors and artists at any one time.
 This means that the amount paid to our contributors may fluctuate from issue to issue, and that we thus can't disclose the exact amount we will pay to each submitter.
 That said, we pledge to be fully transparent about where these submission fees and other forms of support go.
-Complete and comprehensive data about our finances will appear on this page following the publication of each issue.
 100% of contributions will go to further development of the journal and associated arts programming.
 Donations are not tax-deductible at this time.